People often ask what laboratory tests they should receive due to being vegan.

 Vitamin D is a nutrient that vegans, and just about anyone, can benefit from having tested every few years as people can have unhealthfully low levels even without any symptoms of poor health.
 Be aware that laboratories often list “normal” levels much higher than those recommended by the Institute of Medicine (see Ideal Vitamin D Levels).

 Laboratories can measure blood levels of omega-3 fatty acids, but it’s not clear that blood levels can indicate much about overall omega-3 status.
-One indirect way to measure omega-3 status is to measure blood-clotting time which, if too fast, could indicate a need for more omega-3s.
+One indirect way to measure omega-3 status is to measure blood-clotting time which, if too slow, could indicate a need for more omega-3s.
 That said, we rarely hear of a vegan whose blood-clotting is abnormal.

 If a doctor is drawing blood, getting an iron panel is a good idea, especially for those who are menstruating regularly which causes iron loss.
 Ask for both hemoglobin (a short-term indicator) and serum ferritin (a long-term indicator); both tests are common.